yisi23/pagebox/README.md

 XSS at /some_path will be basically **useless** if this /some_path has no granted permissions.

+## FAQ
-## Content Security Policy
+* Content Security Policy
 OriginMap takes adventadge of it.
-But CSP on itself is not panacea from XSS, here is why...
+But CSP on itself is not panacea from XSS: DOM XSS, JSONP bypasses
+* rely on Referrer
+when I see someone using [referrer as a security measurement I cry](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html).
+Seriously.

 ## OriginMap advantadges:
 ...